Definition and extent of liability (lifetime transfers chargeable when made): extent of liability of persons secondarily liable

 - to no greater extent than they would have been had the value transferred been reduced by the unpaid tax (even though the transferor may have been liable for the grossed up (IHTM14540) amount of the transfer).

-The first chargeable transfer made by A is a cash gift of £240,000 to the trustees of a discretionary (IHTM16042) settlement in January 2000.
+Ashok makes a cash gift of £334,000 to the trustees of a discretionary (IHTM16042) settlement in January 2010.
+He has made no earlier gifts.

-The facts are as in Example 1 but A pays £1,000 towards the tax.
+The facts are as in Example 1 but Ashok pays £1,000 towards the tax.
 The liability of the trustees is then calculated as if the value transferred were reduced by the tax unpaid.

-Where the liable persons are transferees, beneficiaries and/or vestees the same conditions apply as for PETs (IHTM30051).
+Where the liable persons are transferees, beneficiaries and/or vestees the same conditions apply as for potentially exempt transfers (IHTM30051).